saranicole/TraitCraft/README.md

 Tired of writing down which traits you need across which alts so that you can craft them on your main and research them on your alts?
 This addon is for you!

-PC and Console:  Shows the unresearched traits on the research tab and crafting tab via icons specific to researching characters (which you specify).
+PC and Console: Show any combination of researched, unresearched, and researching traits in the crafting research and creations tabs via icons specific to researching characters (which you specify).

-Console only:  Shows researched and unresearched actively researching characters on inventory/bank/guild bank/decon tooltips.
+Console only: Shows researching statuses of actively researching characters on inventory/bank/guild bank/decon tooltips.

 <img width="318" height="756" alt="TraitCraft_screenshot" src="https://github.com/user-attachments/assets/5fe33590-cdb0-4c8e-9774-f14feb4768b1" />